Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Special legal features and challenges:

-When using general terms and conditions, a strict control of content must be observed, especially in the case of long-term commitments.
+When using general terms and conditions, a strict content control must be observed, especially in the case of long-term commitments.

 Practical significance and areas of application: